nitinrawatiitd/nitinrawatiitd.github.io/docs/_posts/2021-04-10-Bayesian-Statistics-1:-Introduction.md

 ## 2. Building a bayesian model

+Consider this example.
+You are given a light balloon globe that you can toss around to other people.
+Every time another person get the globe you see where the index finger on your right hand is.
+If it's on water mark that observation as W else mark it L for land.
+You repeat the tosses multiple times

 ![globe tosses]({{ '/assets/pics/bayesian-statistics/globe_tosses.png' | relative_url }})
 {: style="width: 70%;" class="left"}
 *Fig. 3.
 Globe tosses.*
 {:.image-caption}

-Consider this example.
-You are given a light balloon globe that you can toss around to other people.
-Every time another person get the globe you see where the index finger on your right hand is.
-If it's on water mark that observation as W else mark it L for land.
-You can repeat the tosses multiple times
+Steps to build a bayesian model -
+1. Design the model (data story)
+2. Condition on the data (update)
+3. Evaluate the model (critique)
+4. Repeat the above 3 steps